lowRISC/opentitan/hw/ip/alert_handler/doc/_index.md

           program it via the {{< regref "CLASSA_CTRL.E0_MAP" >}} values if it needs to be changed from the default mapping (0->0, 1->1, 2->2, 3->3).

+    - Optionally lock the class configuration by writing 0 to {{< regref "CLASSA_CTRL.REGWEN" >}}.

-4. After initial configuration at startup, lock the alert enable and escalation config registers by writing 1 to {{< regref "REGWEN" >}}.
-This protects the registers from being altered later on, and activates the ping mechanism for the enabled alerts and escalation signals.
+4. After initial configuration at startup, enable the ping timer mechanism by writing 1 to {{< regref "PING_TIMER_EN" >}}.
+It is also recommended to lock the ping timer configuration by clearing {{< regref "PING_TIMER_REGWEN" >}}.
+Note that only **locked and enabled** alerts are going to be pinged using the ping mechanism.
+This ensures that spurious ping failures cannot occur when previously enabled alerts are being disabled again (before locking).

 ## Interrupt Handling